People Power Moves States

-Seventeen states from coast to coast, reacting against the Citizens United decision, have gone on record in favor of a constitutional amendment to restore the power of Congress and the states to put some limits on campaign spending.
+Twenty states from coast to coast, reacting against the Citizens United decision, have gone on record in favor of a U.S. constitutional amendment to restore the power of Congress and the states to put some limits on campaign spending.
 At the local level, too, there’s a crescendo in the call for reform.
-More than 680 local governments from Sarasota, FL to Midway City, KY and Conway, Arkansas to Salt Lake City, Utah and San Luis Obispo, California have also demanded constitutional action to reinstitute controls on campaign spending.
+Roughly 800 local governments from Sarasota, FL to Midway City, KY, and Conway, Arkansas to Salt Lake City, Utah and San Luis Obispo, California have also demanded constitutional action to reinstitute controls on campaign spending.

 Check our state-by-state rundown below to find out where your state stands or whether actions have been taken by major cities near you.
-The states that have taken some action include California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Montana, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont and West Virginia, plus the District of Columbia.
-There have been other movements to join that list in Arkansas, Florida, Iowa, New Hampshire and Washington State.
+The states that have taken action include California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Montana, Nevada.
+New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont Washington, and West Virginia, plus the District of Columbia.
+There have been other movements to join that list in Arkansas, Florida, Iowa, and Minnesota.

 The Push for Reform Came Fast